mrc-ide/hipercow-py/docs/environments.md

 There are two key sorts of environments we (aim to) support:

 * [Python virtual environments](https://docs.python.org/3/tutorial/venv.html), generally installed via `pip`.
-This is effectively a directory of installed python packages, plus some machinery to set the `PATH` environment variable (where the operating system looks for programmes) and the python search path (`sys.path`; where Python looks for packages).
+This is effectively a directory of installed python packages, plus some machinery to set the `PATH` environment variable (where the operating system looks for programs) and the python search path (`sys.path`: where Python looks for packages).
 * [Conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), generally installed by `conda`, `miniconda`, `mamba` or `micromamba`.
 This is a framework popular in bioinformatics and can be used to create a self-consistent installation of a great many tools, isolated from system libraries.

-Environments are necessary because we aim to support the minimum useful number of globally installed software on the cluster.
+Environments are necessary because we aim to keep globally installed software on the cluster to a minimum.
 This reduces the number of times you have to wait for someone else to install or update some piece of software that you depend on for your work.

 ## In a nutshell